 Uses of day trading

-So where is what is day trading actually used?
+So where is day trading actually used?
 Across industries and markets, this strategy plays a vital role.
 Traders apply it in:

 Stocks